What and When to Look?: Temporal Span Proposal Network for Video Relation Detection: Introduction

 What makes detecting relations in video difficult?
 At first glance, we consider the common difficulties of the task.
 In the view of the object, new objects may appear or disappear due to viewpoint variation or occlusion over time and may also contain motion blur.
 Therefore, we need to adopt proper object detection~\cite{ren2015faster} and tracking~\cite{bewley2016simple,wojke2017simple} methods.
 In the view of the relation, it requires modeling long-term temporal dependency and complex dynamics.
 Relational reasoning in the video requires contextual information over time, unlike static images.
-For example, in~\figref{fig:img_vs_vid}, the relation between two men and bear is ambiguous and hard to define with a static image but can be inferred from temporal contexts.
-Suppose there are $n$ object and $m$ relation categories, the number of possible combinations is $O(n^2 \times m)$.
+For example, in~\figref{fig:img_vs_vid}, the relation between two men and bear is ambiguous and hard to define with a static image but can be inferred from longer spatio-temporal contexts.
+Suppose there are $n$ object and $m$ relation categories, the number of possible combinations of pair-wise relationships is $O(n^2 \times m)$.
 A naive approach to this problem is to learn a distribution over the $n \times n \times m$ lattice space -- the complete combinations of objects and relations.
-However, due to the sparsity of existing relation types and data limits, the model is highly prone to bias.
+However, the model would be highly prone to bias in this case, due to the sparsity of existing relation types and data limits.
 A simple sidestep is to learn low-rank matrices, factorized by object and relations.
 To put it more simply, the strategy is to separate pipelines of predicting objects and relations, reducing the complexity to $O(n+m)$.
 To this end, we first detect objects and then predict relations conditionally.
 Here we further factorize the relation prediction process into two subprocesses: relationness scoring and temporal span proposal.
 We detail the steps in~\secref{sec:tspn}.